Walker county Jane Doe has been unidentified since 1980.

 New potential lead

-On December 12, 2015, a photo from the 1980’s showing a 14-year-old girl named “Cathleen or Kathleen from Corpus Cristi, Texas surfaced from siblings who met the girl at a motel in Beesville, Texas.
-She told them that she wanted to go see her friend who was in Sugarland Prison.
+On December 12, 2015, a photo from the 1980’s showing a 14-year-old girl named “Cathleen or Kathleen from Corpus Cristi, Texas surfaced from siblings who met the girl at a motel in Texas.
+She told them that she wanted to go see her friend who was in prison.
 The brother and sister made friends with the girl over the course of a few days while staying in the same motel.
 They remember that the photo had to have been sometime in 1980 after April.
 At first the brother thought the motel was in Richmond, Texas.
-But on further thought, they said it might have been in Beeville.
-They found on Google Maps a motel on 3764 N Saint Marys Street in Beeville (now called the Esquire Inn) that they believe to be the same motel.
-She remembers that the motel was owned by a Korean family.
+His mother thought it may have been Richland or Rosenburg, Texas.
+And he remembers that they stayed for awhile in Madisonville, Texas.
 The girl was staying with a couple who may have been in their mid 30s.
 She told the brother and sister that she was a runaway, and that she was from Corpus Christi.
-The girl also mentioned to the brother that she was heading to visit an inmate at the Sugarland Prison, although the sister couldn’t confirm this.
+The girl also mentioned to the brother that she was heading to visit an inmate at the prison.
 It should also be noted that ‘Walker County Jane Doe’ was seen the day of her murder asking for directions to the Ellis Prison Unit in Hunstville TX.
 The siblings believe that the photo of the girl could be Walker County Jane Doe.

 Authorities have gone to Ellis Unit to see if anyone knew her and have gone through high school year books for Pass Rockport but came up with nothing.